KochEmre/admin-dashboard-demo/README.md

 This my first admin dashboard demo application.
-This is not a responsive design yet.
+It doesn't have a responsive design yet.

 https://kochemre.github.io/admin-dashboard-demo/